National Merit Scholarship requirements 2022-2023

 National Merit Scholarships Score Requirements by State

-The table below shows the score requirements for each state, it will help you to know how the National Merit Scholarship Competition in your area will be competitive.
+The table below shows the score requirements for each state, It will help you to know how the National Merit Scholarship Competition in your area will be competitive.

 Data Source: https://www.sparkadmissions.com/blog/understanding-the-national-merit-scholarship-program/